 Below are key drivers of Dr Pepper Snapple that present opportunities for upside or downside to the current Trefis price estimate:

 North America CSD

-- North America CSD EBITDA Margin : EBITDA margins for the North American segment of the company have shown negative growth for the last two years primarily because of high commodity prices.
-Cost of sales now constitute more than 42% of the revenues.
-EBITDA margins for 2011 were 21.3%, down 0.9% from the previous year.
-Should the cost of sales rise further and we see the long term margin falling to 18.5%, we could see a 10% downside to the Trefis price estimate.
-At the same time, if the cost of sales soften and the company is able to maintain margins similar to those witnessed during 2009 and 2010, we could see a 10% upside to the Trefis price estimate.
+- North America CSD EBITDA Margin : EBITDA margins for the North American CSD segment of the company showed flat to negative growth between 2011-2013 primarily because of high commodity prices.
+But cost of sales decreased to less than 41% of the revenues in 2014 (from 42% in 2011) to boost margins.
+Should the cost of sales rise going forward, and we see the long-term margins falling to 23.5%, we could see a 10% downside to the Trefis price estimate.
+At the same time, if the cost of sales soften and the company is able to touch margins of 30%, we could see an 10% upside to the Trefis price estimate.